Delta-Schoolcraft Great Start Collaborative

 You will build on your strengths and skills through:

-Personal Visits - with a parent educator who is knowledgeable about child development and brain research, will help you understand what to expect as your child grows and offers practical suggestions on encouraging learning as well as managing challenging behavior.
+Personal Visits - with a parent educator who is knowledgeable about child development and brain research, will help you understand what to expect as your child grows and offer practical suggestions on encouraging learning as well as managing challenging behavior.

-Group Meetings - allow you to meet with other parents to gain new insights, share experiences and discuss parenting topics.
+Group Meetings - allow you to meet with other parents to gain new insights, share experiences, and discuss parenting topics.